List of McMaster University people: Chancellors and presidents

-From 1888 to 1949, the head of the university was given the title chancellor.
+From 1888 to 1949, the head of the university was given the title of chancellor.
 In 1949, the office of president was created and George P. Gilmour was both president and chancellor.
 In 1950 his title changed to president and vice-chancellor.
-From that time onward, the university had both a Chancellor as well as a president and vice-chancellor.
+From that time onward, the university had both a chancellor as well as a president and vice-chancellor.
 The office of vice-chancellor has always been held by the incumbent president of the university.

-Chancellor
+Chancellors

-McMaster University has had 19 Chancellors in office since its existence.
-In the two years between the retirement of Chancellor MacVicar and the appointment of Chancellor Rand (1890–1892), the Faculties of Art and Theology were organized under the Chairmanship of Dr. Rand and Dr. Goodspeed, respectively.
+McMaster University has had 19 chancellors in office since its existence.
+In the two years between the retirement of Chancellor MacVicar and the appointment of Chancellor Rand (1890–1892), the Faculties of Art and Theology were organized under the chairmanship of Dr. Rand and Dr. Goodspeed, respectively.